 The original picture:

 The Soft Season browns are still being influenced by Summer gray, I know, but the particular brown is right.
 Soft Summer = campfire smoke.
 Soft Autumn = peanut butter.
 True Autumn = amber gold.
 The same gold is warming them all, but the effect is different when the amount is less or more.

 From there, ignoring the redness of Winter, but allowing its blackness, Dark Autumn = dark neutral taupe.
 Dark Winter = black chocolate.

-Before Spring : A kitten is True Summer’s white.
+Before Spring : A kitten is True Summer white.
 Their best hair highlight is silver beige.
 Not white or platnimum, but certainly not yellow, which causes an illusion of a red, shiny nose and center of the face.

-Bright Spring’s is a clearer stronger yellow.
+Bright Spring is a clearer stronger yellow.
 In reality, the same yellow is added to the various groups, yellow pigment is yellow pigment after all.
 The different appearance is due to the amount of yellow and relative influence of the other colours.
 Because there is less than in True Spring, there is none of the buttery softness of True Spring.
 All I did was raise the saturation.
 Dark hair and dark eyes are very common here.
 When the complexion is deeper, the person looks Mediterranean, as Spanish or Italian.
 Dark hair and fair skin may look Celtic.
 If the person has white hair and turquoise-glass eyes, she is the only person outside her family who knows her eyes are turquoise, not blue, because she dresses like a Summer.
-You have to use judgement to harmonize the person and the makeup on the Light>>Dark scale, and on the Warm>>Cool scale, among the colors offered in the Colours swatch Book.
-This coloring is very unique.
-No hair color from a bottle is likely to improve on what you were given.
-The finest tuning balances the complexion with the natural hair color, but won’t believably tolerate big creative shifts.
+You have to use judgement to harmonize the person and the makeup on the Light>>Dark scale, and on the Warm>>Cool scale, among the colours offered in the Colour swatch Book.
+This colouring is very unique.
+No hair colour from a bottle is likely to improve on what you were given.
+The finest tuning balances the complexion with the natural hair colour, but won’t believably tolerate big creative shifts.